Ad Server API Innovative Use Cases

 While it is possible to host content on a CDN and use targeting rules to retrieve it for specific users, an ad server API simplifies the delivery process, responding to requests that contain targeting parameters like geo-location, keywords, etc.

-Here are some of the more creative solutions an ad server API can provide:
+Here are some of the more creative solutions an server-side ad API can provide:

 1. Mobile App Notifications